microgenlab/porefile/README.md

 Reads are then classified by [MEGAN6 CE](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html) tools, and using a SILVA-to-NCBI accession mapping file provided by MEGAN authors, which is also downloaded on the fly if not provided by the user.

 Porefile uses SILVA SSU NR99 version 132, which is not the latest available.
-For a discussion and an alternative, please read [here](#on-silvas-version).
+For a discussion and an alternative, please read [On SILVA's version](#on-silvas-version).

 ![Porefile Scheme](./docs/images/scheme.png)